Worksheet on Some Natural Phenomena Class 8

 4. Imagine you are camping in an open field during a thunderstorm.
 Which of the following actions would be the safest based on lightning safety guidelines?

-a) Stay near a tall metal pole to minimize the risk of being struck by lightning.
+a) Stay near a tall metal pole to minimise the risk of being struck by lightning.

 b) Lie flat on the ground to reduce your height and exposure to lightning